aaron-grau/curic/sql/projects/polls_app/README.md

 This be not good.
 How can we fix this?

-Remember how associations are actually lazy-loading chainable query objects?
+Remember how associations are actually lazy-loading chain-able query objects?
 Let's chain a `where` clause on here to filter out responses with the same id as `self.id`.